shakacode/react_on_rails/README.md

 ### Building the Bundles
 Each time you change your client code, you will need to re-generate the bundles (the webpack-created JavaScript files included in application.js).
 The included Foreman `Procfile.dev` will take care of this for you by watching your JavaScript code files for changes.
 Simply run `foreman start -f Procfile.dev`.

+On production deployments that use asset precompilation, such as Heroku deployments, React on Rails, by default, will automatically run webpack to build your JavaScript bundles.
+You can see the source code for what gets added to your precompilation [here](https://github.com/shakacode/react_on_rails/tree/master/lib/tasks/assets.rake).
+For more information on this topic, see [the doc on Heroku deployment](https://github.com/shakacode/react_on_rails/tree/master/docs/additional-reading/heroku-deployment.md#more-details-on-precompilation-using-webpack-to-create-javascript-assets).

-On Heroku deploys, the `lib/assets.rake` file takes care of running webpack during deployment.
-If you have used the provided generator, these bundles will automatically be added to your `.gitignore` in order to prevent extraneous noise from re-generated code in your pull requests.
+If you have used the provided generator, these bundles will automatically be added to your `.gitignore` to prevent extraneous noise from re-generated code in your pull requests.
 You will want to do this manually if you do not use the provided generator.

 ### Rails Context
 When you use a "generator function" to create react components or you used shared redux stores, you get 2 params passed to your function: